MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-12/data/README.md

 Income data are regional which starts on 2014 up to 2018, it contains information of number of earners, median age of earner, sum, median and mean of amount earned.
 For each of these items, a forecast based on average change over past 5 year has been done to each from 2019 onwards up to 2022.
 #### 3. Sex & Age by Year
 Sex and age by year dataset are regional, sourced from ABS starting from 2001 to 2021.
 It contains yearly male and female count by age group.
 Sex ratio for 2022 has been forecasted by averaging change from 2016 to 2021.
 Age groups are separated into 18 buckets with 5-year gap (from 0 – 85+) each (note: this might need to be aggregate at some point with further group discussion).
+### 4.2019_Data to 2022_Data
+The average housing price for each postcode in Victoria from 2019 to 2022.Calculated by month.